-dentures available, including partial, complete, conventional, and immediate dentures.are an oral appliance made to look and function like natural teeth.
+Dentures are an oral appliance made to look and function like natural teeth.
 Depending on the extent of tooth loss, our dentist may recommend a full or partial denture.
 While a full denture replaces an entire arch of teeth, a partial denture only replaces a few teeth.
-We can help you explore the different types of

 Dentures sit on top of your gums.
 As such, you must remove your dentures before you go to sleep so your gums have a chance to recover.

 Should I Get Dentures or Dental Implants?

-While dentures are more affordable than, they don’t solve the problem of jawbone deterioration.
-As soon as your body detects a missing tooth, it’ll start to absorb the minerals in your jaw to use elsewhere.
 Once this happens, the area of the jaw where the tooth root used to be weakens and deteriorates.
-Teeth adjacent to the gap will also start to tilt toward the open space.
-Eventually, the patient may experience facial collapse, which alters the shape of the face and makes it difficult to wear dentures.
+Teeth next to the gap will also start to tilt toward the open space.

 Am I a Candidate for the Dental Implant Procedure?